-The Threat Assessment Team (TAT) shall consist of the chief of university police, vice president of student affairs, director of counseling and health services, director of human resources, director of Title IX and EO and university counsel.
+The Threat Assessment Team (TAT) shall consist of the chief of university police, vice president of student affairs, director of counseling and health services, director of human resources, director of Title IX and EO, university counsel, director of residence life, and the dean of the college of arts and humanities.
 If a member is unavailable when the committee is convened to assess a threat, that member's designee will participate in the assessment and intervention.